7 days quiz

 England has lost its bid to stage the World Cup.
 But its final presentation, by David Beckham, was swishly executed and conducted to the background of which well-known tune?

-David Beckham The Farm's All Together NowElbow's One Day Like ThisColdplay's Speed of SoundOasis' All Around the World
+The Farm's All Together NowElbow's One Day Like ThisColdplay's Speed of SoundOasis' All Around the World4.)
+Multiple Choice Question

 "I became a BlackBerry person, and now I'm an iPad person."
 Said who?